H.R. 4553: Energy and Water Development and Related Agencies Appropriations Act, 2026

 Why it matters

-On water infrastructure, some of the jumps are large enough to matter to specific regions.
-The Northwestern New Mexico Rural Water Projects Act would rise from $870 million to $1.815 billion, desalination authority would rise from $30 million to $106.5 million, and wastewater and groundwater recycling authority would rise from $50 million to $177.5 million.
+Western water gets a boost too.
+A New Mexico rural water program would more than double from $870 million to $1.815 billion.
+Desalination authority would climb from $30 million to $106.5 million, and wastewater and groundwater recycling from $50 million to $177.5 million.

 H.R.
 4553 Bill Summary